SkyLined/BugId/README.md

     if oBugId.oErrorReport:
       print "Error: %s" % oErrorReport.sId;

-You can either wait for BugId to finish by calling `fWait`, or perform other functions until the `fFinishedCallback` is called (see below).
+(You can either wait for BugId to finish by calling `fWait`, or perform other functions until the `fFinishedCallback` is called.
+See below for more details on that callback).

+An example of a python file that uses the `cBugId` class can be found in `BugId.py`: the later is a wrapper for the former that makes it into a command-line untility.

 cBugId takes the following optional named arguments:
     asApplicationCommandLine